• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (4) No major difference.

 4. Does the Company appoint competent and appropriate corporate governance personnel and corporate governance officer to be in charge of corporate governance affairs (including but not limited to furnishing information required for business execution by directors and supervisors, assisting directors’ and supervisors’ compliance of law, handling matters related to board meetings and shareholders’ meetings according to law, and recording minutes of board meetings and shareholders’ meetings)?
-V (1) The Company assigns a department or personnel to be responsible for corporate governance related affairs.
+V (1) On December 28, 2022, The Board of Directors appointed the Corporate Governance Officer responsible for corporate governance matters.
+Also, the Company allocated appropriate personnel to assist with corporate governance-related affairs.
+The Company will arrange courses before the required period by law.

-(2) The main responsibilities of the corporate governance unit is to handling matters relating to board meetings and shareholders meetings according laws, producing minutes of board meetings and shareholders meetings, assisting in onboarding and continuous development of directors, furnishing information required for business execution by directors and assisting with legal compliance.
+(2) The main responsibilities of the corporate governance unit are to handle matters relating to board meetings and shareholders meetings according to laws, produce minutes of board meetings and shareholders meetings, assist in onboarding and continuous development of directors, furnish information required for business execution by directors and assisting with legal compliance.
+In addition, review the qualifications of independent directors in nomination, election, and performance period if in compliance with the related regulations and report to the Board of Directors; and handling of matters relating to the change in directors.

 A. furnishing information required for business execution by directors and arranging refresher courses:

-C. The agenda items and comprehensive pre-meeting materials for board of directors meetings shall be sent together with the notice of the meeting to each director at least seven days in advance.
+C. Schedule the date of the Board of Directors meetings in advance with the expected agenda.
+Reminds directors of the meeting agendas and restate the insider trading-related regulations one month before the meeting.
+The agenda items and comprehensive pre-meeting materials for Board of Directors meetings shall be sent together with the notice of the meeting to each director at least seven days in advance.
 The Company shall remind directors if a director is an interested party with respect to an agenda item, shall enter recusal.
-And finishing the minutes of a board of directors meeting within 20 days after the meeting.
+The proposals in the meeting will be explained by the in-charge person each proposal by each.
+And finishing the minutes of a Board of Directors meeting within 20 days after the meeting.

 D. In accordance with related laws and regulation to handle the pre-registration of shareholders’ meeting, to prepare the shareholders meeting notice, the handbook of the annual meeting of shareholders, the minutes of the shareholders meeting, and to handle the change of registration when the articles of association is amended, or the directors are re-elected.